PretendoNetwork/NWFX/README.md

 While the feature set may not be ever 1:1, the goal is the as accurately implement the functionality which is supported to provide an API which works how you'd expect it to work with HTMX

 ## Hydration
 Due to the above mentioned limitations, a basic form of element hydration is implemented when loading a page and new content from AJAX.
 Once a page loads, or new content is requested and inserted into the DOM, NWFX will query all un-hydrated elements in the modified area to add their trigger event listeners.
 Because of this, the `load` event is triggered during the hydration step, *not* the insertion step.
-Once an element has it's events attached to it, it is marked as hydrated and is not queried for again
+Once an element has it's events attached it is given the `nwfx-hydrated` attribute, excluding it from future queries

 ## API
 A subset of the HTMX api is implemented and can be used simply by replacing attributes `hx` with `nwfx` in most simple usages.
 The current list of supported features is as follows